rkn2/AK_statics/README.md

 ## Additional resources for teachers
 The document "Code_Outlines.ipynb" is a guide for teachers on translating physics problems into code outlines, aimed at high school students.
 It emphasizes the importance of creating "code outlines" or "code scaffolds" to guide students through computational problem-solving in physics.
 The document details the components of a code outline, including problem understanding, variable assignments, calculations, and print statements.
 It walks through examples like calculating the maximum height of a projectile and the horizontal range of a launched projectile, demonstrating how to define problems, set variables, outline calculations, and display results.
 This approach helps students organize their thoughts and understand the logic of programming in the context of physics.

+The document "interacting_colab.ipynb" is a guide for teachers and students on how to interact with colab notebooks.
+This material was produced by Google and has been reproduced for simplicity.
+These resources were only curated and were not written by the authors of this work.

 ## Dependencies and Installation
 This project uses the Python programming language, and requires Python >= 3.9.